lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 $ tlp fullcharge
 ```
 *29/01/23: This post will be updated every time I commit chamges to my system.
-One of these will be the future replacement of Atom wiith [Pulsar Edit](https://pulsar-edit.dev/).*
+One of these will be the future replacement of Atom with [Pulsar Edit](https://pulsar-edit.dev/).*